Lotta on Troublemaker Street

 Lotta on Troublemaker Street (Lotta på Bråkmakargatan; also known as The Children on Troublemaker Street) is a Swedish novel and picture book series by Rabén & Sjögren, which is written by Astrid Lindgren.

 Plot

 Lotta is a little girl who is three years old at the beginning of the book series.
 She lives with her siblings Jonas and Mia Maria and her parents on Troublemaker Street.
 Lotta's next-door neighbor is an elderly woman who Lotta simply calls Aunt Berg.
 Lotta often visits her.
 One day, when Lotta has an argument with her mother because she does not want to wear her scratchy sweater, she even moves into Aunt Berg's attic.
-But she feels lonely in the attic, so she decides to come back home with her father, when he visits her.
+She later feels lonely in the attic, so she decides to come back home with her father, when he visits her.
 Lotta often plays with her siblings Mia Maria and Jonas, but does not always want to follow their rules, so the games often end abruptly.